 About

 Early Music Organizational Grants provide funding to support programming aimed at the study, teaching, and performance of music before c.
 1600 by members of the Coalition of Music Organizations.
 These grants support programs that build, strengthen, and sustain the research skills needed to knowledgeably study, teach, perform, and illuminate music and musical cultures in the period before c.
 1600.
 This includes, but is not limited to, programming focused on paleography, codicology, organology, the archival sciences, the study of musical notation and lexicology, languages and liturgy, and the scribal and material cultures that informed and conditioned the creation, evolution, and dissemination of early music.
-It also includes illustrative and historically-informed performances so long as they are couple or paired with educational content and programming.
+It also includes illustrative and historically-informed performances so long as they are coupled or paired with educational content and programming.

-The goal of this program is to support programs that sustain and transmit professional expertise in early music, including historical modes of performance and transmission.
+The goal of these grants is to support programs that sustain and transmit professional expertise in early music, including historical modes of performance and transmission.
 The program was established in summer 2025 with the launching of the Coalition of Music Organizations.
 The Coalition of Music Organizations is a voluntary association of small to medium-sized music organizations, publishers, programs, and cultural institutions designed to provide access to small-grant funding ($1,000–$10,000), outreach support, and opportunities for cooperation and conversation.
 The Coalition of Music Organizations takes advantage of economies of scale and its members’ diverse organizational strengths to return benefits well in excess of the modest annual membership fee (which start at $475).

 Eligibility & Deadlines

-The Early Music Organizational Grants application form will open in September 2025.
 Applications are due 15 January 2026.

 Frequently Asked Questions